 Rugs are an essential part of home décor, and they add warmth and comfort to any room.
-However, to ensure your rugs last for years to come, you need to use the right rug pad underneath.
-In this ultimate guide, we'll cover everything you need to know about rug pads, including the benefits, types, materials, and more.
+But did you know that the right rug pad can not only extend the life of your rug but also protect your floors and enhance the comfort of your home?
+To ensure your rugs last for years to come, you need to use the right pad underneath.

 Cushioning